grzesiek-galezowski/tdd-ebook/manuscript/015_Thanks.md

 This book is not original at all.
 It presents various topics that others invented and I just picked up.
-Thus, I would also like to thank my mentors and authorities on test-driven development and object oriented design that I gained all my knowledge from (listed alphabetically by name):
+Thus, I would also like to thank my mentors and authorities on test-driven development and object-oriented design that I gained all my knowledge from (listed alphabetically by name):

 -   Amir Kolsky